+- "Driver Options" on page 47

+- "Subscriber Options" on page 48

+- "Publisher Options" on page 48

-Table A-5 Driver Parameters
+Driver Options

-Option Description Driver Settings LDAP Directory Type When Isode M-Vault is the target LDAP directory, set the LDAP Directory Type to M-Vault .
+LDAP Directory Type: When Isode M-Vault is the target LDAP directory, set the LDAP Directory Type to M-Vault.
 Otherwise, use the LDAPv3 setting.

-Enforce Matching Parenthesis in Schema Elements Select whether the driver enforces matching parenthesis in the LDAP schema objectclass and attributetype definitions.
-If you choose No , the driver ignores the parenthesis syntax infractions in the schema definitions.
-Additional Allowable Schema Name Characters Specify extra characters to allow in LDAP objectclass and attributetype names, even when those characters are specifically disallowed by RFC 2252.
+Enforce Matching Parenthesis in Schema Elements: Select whether the driver enforces matching parenthesis in the LDAP schema objectclass and attribute type definitions.
+If you choose No, the driver ignores the parenthesis syntax infractions in the schema definitions.

+Additional Allowable Schema Name Characters: Specify extra characters to allow in LDAP objectclass and attribute type names, even when those characters are specifically disallowed by RFC 2252.
 Some LDAP servers don't always follow the specifications.

-Use SSL Select Yes to use SSL to secure communication between the driver and the LDAP server.
-If you use SSL, fill in the following parameters: Keystore Path for SSL Certs: Specify the full path to the keystore file containing the SSL certificates Use Mutual Authentication: Select Yes if you want the driver to use SSL mutual authentication (both client and server), or select No for server authentication only.
+Use SSL: Select Yes to use SSL to secure communication between the driver and the LDAP server.
+If you use SSL, fill in the following parameters:

+- Keystore Path for SSL Certs: Specify the full path to the keystore file containing the SSL certificates - Use Mutual Authentication: Select Yes if you want the driver to use SSL mutual authentication (both client and server), or select No for server authentication only.
 If you select Yes, you must have the appropriate certificates configured in your keystore.

-Key Alias The alias created when importing the public key certificate into the keystore.
+Key Alias: The alias created when importing the public key certificate into the keystore.
 Typically, you only need to specify the alias when using mutual authentication.

-Keystore Password Specify the password used to access the keystore file that contains the SSL certificates.
-Subscriber Settings
+Keystore Password: Specify the password used to access the keystore file that contains the SSL certificates.

+Maximum number of operations for a single bind: Specify the number of LDAP operations after which the driver reconnects to the LDAP server.
+Change the default value to a large value if the driver does frequent binds.

+Subscriber Options

-Option Description LDAP Server Supports Binary Attribute Option Most LDAP servers support the use of the binary attribute option as defined in RFC 2251 section 4.1.5.1.
+LDAP Server Supports Binary Attribute Option: Most LDAP servers support the use of the binary attribute option as defined in RFC 2251 section 4.1.5.1.
 If you don't know whether the LDAP server supports the binary attribute option, select Yes.

+Ignore empty components for Postal Address: The LDAP driver uses a space "" as the value between the Postal Address separator (\$) for missing values of Postal Address components.
+Selecting yes turns on this parameter discards the trailing components that have no value.
+The default setting is no.

+Publisher Options

-Publisher Settings Polling Interval in Seconds Specify the interval at which the driver checks the LDAP server for changes.
+Polling Interval in Seconds: Specify the interval at which the driver checks the LDAP server for changes.
 When new changes are found, they are applied to the Identity Vault.

-Temporary File Directory Specify a directory on the local file system (the one where the driver is running) where temporary state files can be written.
-If you don't specify a path, the driver uses the default driver path: • Metadirectory server: Defaults to the eDirectory DIB file directory.
-Remote Loader server: Defaults to the root of the Remote Loader directory.
-These files help maintain driver consistency even when the driver is shut down and help prevent memory shortages during extensive data searches.
-Heartbeat interval in minutes Specify how many minutes of inactivity should elapse before this channel sends a heartbeat document.
+Temporary File Directory: Specify a directory on the local file system (the one where the driver is running) where temporary state files can be written.
+If you don't specify a path, the driver uses the default driver path:

+- Metadirectory server: Defaults to the eDirectory DIB file directory. - Remote Loader server: Defaults to the root of the Remote Loader directory.

+These files help maintain driver consistency even when the driver is shut down.
+They also help prevent memory shortages during extensive data searches.

+Heartbeat interval in minutes: Specify how many minutes of inactivity should elapse before this channel sends a heartbeat document.
 In practice, more than the number of minutes specified can elapse.
 That is, this parameter defines a lower bound.

-Publication Method Select whether you want to use LDAP Search or changelog as the publication method.
+Publication Method: Select whether you want to use LDAP Search or changelog as the publication method.
 The changelog method is the recommended method for LDAP directories that support it.
-For more information, see Section 1.1.2, "Publication Methods," on page 9.
-If you select changelog, fill in the following fields: Changelog Entries to Process on Startup Maximum Batch Size for Changelog Processing Preferred LDAP ObjectClass Names Prevent Loopback If you select LDAP Search, fill in the following fields: Connected system LDAP base-dn Search Scope Class Processing Order Search Results to Synchronize on First Startup LDAP search filters to filter on individual attributes

-Option

-Description
+For more information, see Section 1.1.2, "Publication Methods," on page 7.

+If you select Changelog, fill in the following fields:

-Changelog Entries to Process on Startup
+Changelog Entries to Process on Startup: Select how the LDAP driver processes entries at startup.